First International Symposium Toward A Unified Science Of Love

 New Tools That Empower Those Who Serve and Those Being Served

-The Human Development Company is planning the first ever symposium on the Science of Love to initiate dialogues between researchers, academicians and authors who have various theories and ideas on the subject, as well as those interested in the application of these ideas.
+Global Human Development Inc. has executed the first ever symposium on the Science of Love to initiate dialogues between researchers, academicians and authors who have various theories and ideas on the subject, as well as those interested in the application of these ideas.
 The Science of Love has significant implications for: child development, social emotional learning, K-12 and higher education systems, parenting, marriage, relationships, aging, psycho-therapeutic interventions, stress management, healthcare, and individual and employee well-being and productivity.
 Besides sharing the latest tools and concepts with professionals in these areas, our goal is to inspire more collaborative efforts to develop ever more effective tools.
 We can do this by undertaking collaborative research, examining concepts that have been put forth, and creating a more cohesive language for expressing and explaining the phenomenon we call love.

-Stefan Deutsch, the inspiration behind the symposium, is founder of THDC.
-He developed the theory that love is nourishment over three decades ago, and has taught its application to psychotherapeutic interventions on the faculty of such prestigious conferences as The Society for Psychotherapy Research, Brief Therapy Conference and so forth.
-As a psychotherapist he has worked with individuals, with a special emphasis on marriage and the family.
-He has given workshops on aging; worked with widows and widowers groups; taught PTAs on parenting, and given teacher and staff development trainings and so forth.
+Stefan Deutsch, the inspiration behind the symposium, is founder of GHD Inc. He developed the theory that love is nourishment over three decades ago, and has taught its implications and applications for psychotherapeutic interventions on the faculty of such prestigious conferences as The Society for Psychotherapy Research, Brief Therapy Conference and so forth.
+As a psychotherapist he has worked with individuals, with a special emphasis on couples/marriage and the family.
+He has been a Keynote speaker for the CT, Dept, of Aging's Annual Conference, given workshops on aging; worked with widows and widowers groups; taught PTAs on parenting, and given teacher and staff development trainings and so forth.
 His work in all the areas mentioned above has confirmed his concepts on love and development to be efficacious.
 His theory was given further momentum by Fredrickson’s research and 2013 book, LOVE 2.0.

 SPONSORS -